ellanlh/BB2490/_posts/2017-12-01-firstassembly.md

 abyss-se command not found
 ```

-The conlusion was that -se was not the way to use single-reads (in the case of paired end you would use abyss-pe).
-Therefor, both Maria and Panos ran the script with -pe instead and the job was submitted.
+The conlusion was that `-se` was not the way to use single-reads (in the case of paired end you would use abyss-pe).
+Therefor, both Maria and Panos ran the script with `-pe` instead and the job was submitted.

-At the time of writing, the jobs submitted by Maria and Panos have stopped and we have some of the output-files that we expect, but we also miss some important ones, for example .stats files with quality information about the assembly.
+At the time of writing, the jobs submitted by Maria and Panos have stopped and we have some of the output-files that we expect, but we also miss some important ones, for example `.stats`-files with quality information about the assembly.
 The conclusion is that we somehow need to specify that we have single-reads.
 The following scripts have been submitted as two separate jobs and results are expected tomorrow:

 ```bash